MileHacker Logo

 • Uch Sharif (day trip): Ancient city with abundant history, numerous Sufi shrines.
 Overlooked by international tourists.

-• Travel to Uch Sharif requires a few hours drive; an option is to hire a private car or local transport.
+• Travel to Uch Sharif requires a few hours drive; consider hiring a private car or local transport.

 • Allocate all day for the Uch Sharif trip to fully appreciate its historical significance.